onlylemi/processing-android-capture/README.md

 # Processing-Android Camera&Sensor Capture Lib
 This library tries to transfer data between [Processing](https://processing.org) and [Android](https://android.com).
 I make a android app to capture the real-time video from `"Android Camera"` and the real-time data from `"Android Sensor"` through the socket to the server (processing server) with `WiFi`.
 The users use this lib to get phone camera frame and sensors data in processing, then can do some interesting things.

-It's named **"2.0"**.
+The current version is **"2.0"**.
 Welcome to try it and if there is a problem, please contact me or new a issues.

 **Latest release**: [https://github.com/onlylemi/processing-android-capture/releases](https://github.com/onlylemi/processing-android-capture/releases)